Skip to main content

 Belgium's position as a sourcing environment for traditional cuisine is genuinely strong.
 Flemish Brabant, the province surrounding Meise, has direct access to artisan producers, specialist cheesemakers, the market gardening heritage of the Pajottenland to the southwest.
 A restaurant committed to traditional cuisine in this location has no shortage of high-quality raw material to work.
 At €€€, you are paying for the labour-intensive handling of good-quality Belgian produce: proper stocks, precise cooking, classical technique applied to regional ingredients.
 That is the implicit contract at this price tier, the reviews and awards suggest Auberge Napoleon is honouring it.
 Compared to a €€€€ address like Boury in Roeselare or Vrijmoed in Gent, you are spending less while still accessing Michelin-acknowledged cooking.
 That is a meaningful distinction for diners who want quality benchmarked rather than just praised.

 For further context on where Auberge Napoleon sits in the Belgian fine dining picture, Hof van Cleve in Kruishoutem and Zilte in Antwerp represent the starred end of the Flemish spectrum, while Willem Hiele in Oudenburg and Le Chalet de la Forêt in Uccle offer additional reference points for serious cooking outside Brussels.
-Bozar Restaurant in Brussels is worth considering if you are based in the capital and want a comparable traditional register with a slightly different urban context.
+Bozar Restaurant in Brussels works if you are based in the capital and want a comparable traditional register with a slightly different urban context.

 Who Should Book